kabartolo/jsonplaceholder-express-api/README.md

 # Express API for JSONPlaceholder

-This is a REST API application made with Express to retrieve data from [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
+This is a REST API application made with Express.
+It retrieves user data from [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

-It currently provides only a `/users` route, corresponding to the `/users` endpoints from JSONPlaceholder.

-This Express API was created for use with [How to Generate Documentation for an Express API with Swagger UI and JSDoc](https://kabartolo.com/tutorials/how-to-document-express-api-with-swagger).
+This Express API was created for [How to Generate Documentation for an Express API with Swagger UI and JSDoc](https://kabartolo.com/tutorials/how-to-document-express-api-with-swagger).

 ## Installation